ingest/ingest-node-sdk/README.md

 ### Publishing videos

-This makes videos publically avaiable to anyone who has the video playback url
+This makes videos publicly available to anyone who has the video playback url

 Parameter   | Description
 ---------  | -----------